Libensemble/libensemble/docs/function_guide.rst

 --------------------

-While normal generators return after completing their calculation, persistent generators receive Work units and communicate results directly to the manager in a loop, often not returning until the conclusion of the entire libEnsemble routine.
+While normal generators return after completing their calculation, persistent generators receive Work units, perform computations, and communicate results directly to the manager in a loop, not returning until explicitly instructed by the manager.
 The calling worker becomes a dedicated :ref:`persistent worker<persis_worker>`.
 The ``gen_f`` is initiated as persistent by the ``alloc_f``.

+Functions for a persistent generator to communicate directly with the manager are available in the :ref:`libensemble.tools.gen_support<p_gen_routines>` module.
+They are relatively simple to understand and implement.

+.. currentmodule:: libensemble.tools.gen_support
+.. autofunction:: send_mgr_worker_msg

+Describe function

+.. currentmodule:: libensemble.tools.gen_support
+.. autofunction:: get_mgr_worker_msg

+Describe function

+.. currentmodule:: libensemble.tools.gen_support
+.. autofunction:: sendrecv_mgr_worker_msg

+Describe function

 Simulator Function
 ==================